axibase/atsd-use-cases/how-to/kafka/consumers-monitoring/README.md

 > The default ATSD TCP command port is `8081`.

-The script reads topic offsets and sends them to ATSD under the hostname entity.
+The script reads topic offsets and sends the offsets to ATSD under the hostname entity.

 ```sh
 # launch the script